 - The second rise is done once the butter has been added to the dough and then refrigerated for 1-2 hours.

-This bread is very popular all over Italy, sometimes I like to make an Easter Bread from the South of Italy, it is a much drier bread and is used as a dunking bread in your morning caffe latte or afternoon espresso or this Easter Sweet bread from the North of Italy.
+This bread is very popular all over Italy.
+Sometimes I like to make an Easter Bread from the South of Italy, it is a much drier bread and is used as a dunking bread in your morning caffe latte or afternoon espresso or this Easter Sweet bread from the North of Italy.
 But the most popular Easter Bread which is called Colomba or Dove Bread is also worth a try.

 How to colour eggs with Natural Dyes